 SOFTS-Arabica coffee prices rebound as fund selling abates

-LONDON, March 16 (Reuters) - Arabica coffee futures rose on Wednesday, rebounding from the previous session's four-month low, with the recent wave of fund long liquidation appearing to have abated for now.
+NEW YORK/LONDON, March 16 (Reuters) - Arabica coffee futures closed higher on Wednesday, rebounding from the previous session's four-month low, with the recent wave of fund long liquidation appearing to have abated for now.

 COFFEE

+* Softs analyst Judy Ganes, who is touring Brazilian coffee farms, said crops are looking healthy after good rains earlier this year, but the amount of coffee berries is low.
+She only sees a production recovery next year.

-* The amount of green coffee stored at ports in the United States fell by 0.5% at the end of February to 5.76 million 60-kg bags, the Green Coffee Association (GCA) said on Tuesday.
+* The amount of green coffee stored at ports in the United States fell by 0.5% at the end of February to 5.76 million 60-kg bags, the Green Coffee Association (GCA) said.

-* Coffee traders are scrambling to redirect shipments headed for Russia and Ukraine as trade flows to the two countries collapse because of Western sanctions imposed on Moscow and Kyiv's move to close its ports.
+* Coffee traders are scrambling to redirect shipments headed for Russia and Ukraine as trade flows to the two countries collapse because of Western sanctions and Kyiv's move to close its ports.

 SUGAR